 Whiteside gets hurt late, leads Heat past Suns, 112-97

-Miami Heat's Tyler Johnson grabs a rebound during the first half of an NBA basketball game against the Phoenix Suns, Tuesday, March 21, 2017, in Miami.
-Miami Heat's Tyler Johnson grabs a rebound during the first half of an NBA basketball game against the Phoenix Suns, Tuesday, March 21, 2017, in Miami.
+Tennis player Angelique Kerber, of Germany, hits a tennis ball to the fans during the first half of an NBA basketball game between the Miami Heat and Phoenix Suns, Tuesday, March 21, 2017, in Miami.
+Tennis player Angelique Kerber, of Germany, hits a tennis ball to the fans during the first half of an NBA basketball game between the Miami Heat and Phoenix Suns, Tuesday, March 21, 2017, in Miami.

 Add your comments below